HeyMaslo/companion-server/README.md

 ##### Kubernetes

-For kubernets orchestration... standard approaches should work.
+For kubernetes orchestration... standard approaches should work.
 This is a simple, stateless nodejs/expressjs container.

 YAMLs for the kube/minikube spin up for testing: